patchlevel/event-sourcing/docs/pages/store.md

 # Store

 In the end, the events/messages have to be saved somewhere.
-The library is based on [doctrine dbal](https://www.doctrine-project.org/projects/dbal.html) and offers two different store strategies.
+The library is based on [doctrine dbal](https://www.doctrine-project.org/projects/dbal.html).

-But it is also possible to develop your own store by implementing the `Store` interface.

 ## Create DBAL connection